alphaloopbot/alphaloop-core/docs/architecture/decisions/0001-architecture-principles.md

 - **Example**: Domain entity importing SQLAlchemy = ❌

 #### A3: **Use Case Orchestration**
-- **Axiom**: Application layer orchestrates domain objects, never contains business logic
+- **Axiom**: Application layer orchestrates domain objects and enforces application workflow/policy; enterprise business rules stay in the Domain.
-- **Violation**: If use cases contain business rules instead of coordinating them, they're wrong
+- **Violation**: If use cases embed domain/enterprise rules instead of delegating to the Domain, it's a violation.
-- **Example**: Use case calculating risk instead of calling domain service = ❌
+- **Example**: Use case calculating risk (a domain rule) instead of calling a domain service = ❌

 ### 🔒 **Immutability Axioms**